shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/modulation.md

 ## SineLegacy

-Compatible with old version of `Sine`.
+Compatible with the old version of `Sine`.

 You can take `double` value as frequency, but the frequency is not exactly the specified frequency, but the closest frequency among the possible output frequencies.
 Also, the duty ratio, not the sound pressure, will be sinusoidal.